 Why Is Gluten Bad for Some People?

 You may not just be wondering what is gluten, but also you may be wondering why gluten is bad for some people, particularly those of us suffering from celiac disease.
 Many other people follow a gluten-free diet, either because they are sensitive to gluten or have a gluten-allergy or intolerance of sorts.
 Many people turn to the gluten-free diet after suffering from some sort of digestive distress or one of the other 10 symptoms of celiac disease.

 Gluten is bad for some people because it is very difficult to digest and some experts even believe gluten is toxic to all humans.
 It takes a lot of acid in our stomach to break down the hard-to-digest protein.
 Oftentimes the gluten protein goes through the stomach without being properly broken down by the stomach acid.
 When it enters the small intestine, large gluten proteins then escape into our bloodstream and become free radicals.
 Free radicals wreak havoc throughout our bodies – usually causing inflammation at a place where we are genetically weak.

-Gluten is difficult to digest for many people.
-It takes a lot of acid in our stomach to break down the sticky protein.
-Oftentimes that protein goes through the stomach without being properly broken down by the stomach acid.
-When it enters the small intestine, large gluten proteins escape into our bodies and become free radicals.
-Free radicals wreak havoc throughout our bodies.
 The body reacts to the gluten by attacking it, as in the case of celiac disease, an autoimmune disease.
-Others suffer from things like “leaky gut” due to the gluten creating holes in the intestinal lining, therefore allowing food particles to escape prematurely into our bodies.
-Free radicals cause chronic inflammation, distress and even pain in various parts of our bodies depending on where the free radicals set up shop.
+Others suffer from things like “leaky gut” because the gluten particles dig holes in the intestinal lining so they can escape into the bloodstream.
+Such fee radicals cause chronic inflammation, digestive distress and even pain in various parts of our bodies depending on where they set up shop.